zytx121/zytx121.github.io/_pages/about.md

 Recent News
 ------------------------
+One paper is accepted by ICCV 2019.
+(July 2019)

 New start at NTU!
 (July 2019)

 I go back to SenseTime as a research intern.
 (November 2018)

-Our paper is accepted by ACMMM 2018!
+Our paper is accepted by ACMMM 2018.
 (30th June 2018)

 Contact
 ------------------------